Spine decomposition and $L\log L$ criterion for superprocesses with non-local branching mechanisms: Introduction

+In this paper we assume the spatial motion to be a symmetric Hunt process on a locally compact separable metric space.
+This assumption is not really necessary.
+An extension is possible.
+One direction is to assume the spatial motion to be a transient Borel right process on a Luzin space, whose Dirichlet form satisfies Silverstein's sector condition.
+Definitions of smooth measures and Kato class can then be extended, while still preserving the properties used in this paper.
+We refer to \cite{Chen,CS} for Kato class measures defined in this way.
+Nevertheless, we keep to the less general type of spatial motions to avoid unnecessary technicalities.

 The rest of this paper is organized as follows.
-We start Section \ref{Sec2} with a review of the basic definitions and properties of non-local branching superprocesses.
-We introduce the Kuznetsov measures in Section \ref{Sec2} which will be used later.
+In Section \ref{Sec2} we review some basic definitions and properties of non-local branching superprocesses, including the definition of Kuznetsov measures which will be used later.
 In Section \ref{Sec3}, we present our main working assumptions and the fundamental martingale.
-Then Section \ref{Sec4} provides the spine decomposition for superprocesses with non-local branching mechanisms under the martingale change of measure.
+Section \ref{Sec4} provides the spine decomposition and its proof.
+The proof of Proposition \ref{prop3} is postponed to the Appendix.
 In Sections \ref{Sec5} and \ref{Sec6} we use the spine decomposition to find sufficient and necessary conditions for the limit of the fundamental martingale to be non-degenerate respectively.
 In particular, we obtain extinction properties of the non-local branching superprocess as well as a Kesten-Stigum $L\log L$ theorem for the martingale.
 In the last section, we give some concrete examples to illustrate our results.